Austin Energy: Renewable energy

 As of July 2014, renewable energy represented roughly 23% of Austin Energy's generation portfolio, which included wind, solar, landfill methane and biomass projects.
 The utility's 2014 generation plan indicated that it aimed to produce 50% of power from renewable sources and 75% from carbon-free sources by 2025.
 Since that time, new green energy generation assets have rapidly been brought online.
 As of August 2019, green energy had jumped to 43% of Austin Energy's generation mix, and by February 2020 included 1,425.6 MW of wind turbines and 644.6 MW of solar panels.

 On April 23, 2019, Austin Energy reached an agreement to purchase the Nacogdoches biomass facility for $460 million.
 Since Austin Energy entered into the 20-year Power Purchase Agreement with the biomass facility the price of natural gas has come down significantly.
 The purchase – one of Austin's single largest purchases ever – is anticipated to allow the city to avoid $275 million in additional costs.

 Energy conservation

-Austin Energy operates an energy efficiency program for customers, including a free energy audit that helps to identify ways users can reduce power consumption.
+Austin Energy operates an energy efficiency program to help customers identify ways to reduce their energy consumption and save on utility bills.
 The utility offers various subsidies and rebates for efficiency improvements, including HVAC, insulation, efficient lighting, and photovoltaic panels.

 In 1992, Austin Energy developed the nation's first local Green Building program.
 It shares the distinction of being the largest and best established green building program in the country along with Built Green Colorado in Denver.